The Mountebanks: Act II

 The bandits, now monks, attempt to greet the Duke and Duchess (actually Alfredo and Ultrice) in song.

 It is night-time outside the monastery.
 As the potion's label had foretold, everyone is now what they had pretended to be.
-Although Risotto and Minestra are married, he is disappointed to find that she is now an old woman of seventy-four.
+Although Risotto and Minestra are married, he is disappointed to find that she is now an old woman of seventy-four (though her thoughts and feelings are unchanged).
 Teresa has gone completely mad with love for Alfredo.
 Bartolo and Nita are waxwork Hamlet and Ophelia, walking with mechanical gestures as if controlled by clockwork.
 Pietro, because he had pretended the wine was poisonous, is now dying slowly.

 The Tamorras, who had pretended to be monks, have renounced their life of crime, and they no longer find the village girls attractive.
 They demand an explanation of Pietro, who explains that the wine was spiked.
 He promises to administer the antidote in an hour or two – as soon as Bartolo and Nita have performed for the Duke and Duchess.
 Alfredo, now pretending to be a Duke, greets the monks.
 They tell him that he has chosen a fortunate time for his arrival, as the Tamorras had planned to kidnap him.
 But now he is safe, as they are all virtuous monks.

 Teresa is still crazed with love for Alfredo.
 He replies that, although he used to love her, he is now "married" to Ultrice and is blind to her charms.
 They are grateful that the charm will last for only another hour or so.
 Left alone, Ultrice admits that she alone has the antidote, and she has no intention of administering it.
 Pietro brings on Bartolo and Nita to entertain the Duke and Duchess, but he quickly recognises that his audience is only Alfredo and Ultrice.
 They explain that they are victims of a potion, and Pietro realises that the only solution to the mess is to administer the antidote.
 When he realises he has lost it, everyone accuses him of being a sorcerer.
-Bartolo and Nita discuss what it will be like to be Hamlet and Ophelia for the rest of their lives.
+Bartolo and Nita discuss what it will be like to be Hamlet and Ophelia for the rest of their lives (her enchantment will compel her to drown herself, even though she doesn't want to do that).
 Pietro steals the keys, so that neither one can touch the other's clockwork.

 Ultrice confronts Teresa and gloats over her triumph.
 However, when Teresa threatens to jump off a parapet, Ultrice relents and admits that she has stolen the antidote.
 Pietro seizes the label and burns it.
 The potion's effects expire, and the characters resume their original personalities, although some seem to have learned a lesson.